As Paris museum returns looted African treasures, will others follow France’s lead?

-Category: World Hits: 6As 26 works of art looted by France’s colonial troops return to Benin on Wednesday, other European countries are following suit.
+Category: World Hits: 11As 26 works of art looted by France’s colonial troops return to Benin on Wednesday, other European countries are following suit.
 Germany and Belgium have begun similar procedures with Nigeria and the Democratic Republic of Congo, but the United Kingdom, whose British Museum houses the world’s largest collection of Benin bronzes, is turning a deaf ear to calls for their return.

 Read more https://www.france24.com/en/africa/20211110-as-paris-museum-returns-looted-african-treasures-will-others-follow-france-s-lead